sftcd/tinfoil/README.md

 bad-crypto proposals such as this, it is better for us all that there is not a single standard.

-- This draft doesn't allow normal TLS clients and applications above or behind the TLS server to detect that wiretapping is occurring.

 - A [suggestion](https://www.ietf.org/mail-archive/web/tls/current/msg23802.html)
 was made on the TLS list that the deployment of this scheme be made part of a "website's